6 Signs You Need Help With Chat Marketing

 1. Decreasing click-through rates

 Chances are, you’re doing your best to push promote your content and promotions to the right audience — SEO, SEM, Facebook ads, email — but for some reason, the clicks aren’t coming.
 Why?
 Because living, breathing people are increasingly using and sharing information in private chat apps.

 When you talk with people where they are most comfortable, you see higher engagement.
 For example, around 50 percent of marketing messages inside Messenger get clicked.
 SMS messages see a 36 percent CTR on average.

-According to a study by American Express, about 50 percent of consumers today expect a response to their questions within an hour, while 18 percent want an immediate reply.
-Slow and unresponsive customer service tells people you don’t care about them.
+Slow and unresponsive customer service shows people you don’t care about them.
 And if you don’t have good relationships with your customers, you don’t have a surviving business.

 If you’re a small business, you might be thinking, “I don’t have a big enough budget to hire the manpower for a 24/7 customer service department.”
 This is exactly where chat marketing can help.